Want to be as green in death as you are in life? Check out these green burial alternatives!

 The Melanesians of Papua New Guinea and the Wari people of Brazil, for example, had a very ecological burial alternative: they ate their dead.
 This practice, known as “endocannibalism” was considered to be one way to forge a permanent connection between the living and the recently deceased.
-It’s believed that this tradition continues with several groups of people living in remote forests and jungles.
+It’s believed that this tradition even continues today, with several groups of people living in remote forests and jungles.

-On the other side of the world, in current Tibetian and Zoroastrian traditions, bodies are offered to birds of prey to eat in what is called a “sky burial.”
-It’s still common today, with over 80% of Tibetan Buddhists choosing sky burials, a ritual that they believe is the ultimate act of kindness: giving a bit of life to one creature via your own death.
+On the other side of the world, in current Tibetan and Zoroastrian traditions, bodies are offered to birds of prey to eat in what is called a “sky burial.”
+It’s still common today, with over 80% of Tibetan Buddhists choosing sky burials.
+They believe this ritual is the ultimate act of kindness: giving a bit of life to one creature via your own death.

 The ancient Egyptians, Inca and other cultures mummified bodies in various ways to ensure the dead would be in a good state for the afterlife.
 And internment – the ritual of burying the dead in the ground – has been happening ever since the time of the Neanderthals.
 They, as well as many indigenous people around the globe, simply threw bodies into mass burial pits far from dwelling sites.

-We started the tradition of embalming corpses with formaldehyde, methanol, glycerin and phenol in the 19th century – and few people know that these noxious chemicals spread through the soil and ground water, poisoning animals and as well as water supplies.
-And let’s not forget that corpses are buried in wood caskets, which contributes to deforestation – as does the cutting down of forests to make room for all these bodies.
-Each time a person dies and is buried in a coffin, a tree dies, too.
+We started the tradition of embalming corpses with formaldehyde, methanol, glycerin and phenol in the 19th century.
+Few people know that these noxious chemicals spread through the soil and groundwater, poisoning animals and as well as water supplies.
+And let’s not forget that corpses are buried in wood caskets, which contributes to deforestation.
+As does the cutting down of forests to make room for all these bodies.
+Each time a person dies and is buried in a coffin, at least one tree dies, too.

 The procedure usually takes 3 to 4 hours before pure bone ash remains.
-Resomation chose its name from the Greek and Latin origin “Resoma” meaning “rebirth of the human body.”
+Resomation chose its name from the Greek and Latin origin “Resoma.”
+This means: “rebirth of the human body.”
 This procedure truly allows the body to return to its basic organic components, after being placed in this “resomator.”
-The liquefied remains of your loved one, in most cases, will be eventually poured down the drain and returned to the water cycle.
+The liquefied remains of your loved one will eventually simply return to the water cycle.

 With this in mind, artist Jae Rhim Lee created The Infinity Burial Project to convert corpses into clean compost.
-She developed a new strain of fungus, the Infinity Mushroom, that feeds on and remediates the industrial toxins we store in our bodies, and converts corpses into nutrients.
-Jae has been wearing a “mushroom death suit” embedded with mushroom spores, and covered in a crocheted pattern which is meant to act as mycelium, or mushroom “roots”.
+She developed a new strain of fungus: the Infinity Mushroom.
+It feeds on and remediates the industrial toxins we store in our bodies.
+In short, the mushroom converts corpses into healthy nutrients.
+The deceased is put into a “mushroom death suit,” embedded with mushroom spores.
+It’s covered in a crocheted pattern which is meant to act as mycelium, or mushroom “roots”.

 An app that comes with the Incube will help you care for the tree: it will water it, montor the soil and report back on the plant’s growth.
 You can keep the tree in your home, indoors, to have your loved on near, or set them free in their favorite space outside.
 With this method, you can literally trace your family tree, and witness how the end of one existence can constitute the beginning of another.

-Forget teak or mahogany – the Ecopod is a coffin made from biodegradable materials that return your loved one to the Earth, gently.
+Forget teak or mahogany!
+The Ecopod is a coffin made from biodegradable materials that return your loved one to the Earth, gently.
 Its design brings together artisan skills with style, elegance and a respect for the environment.
 Made by hand from recycled newspapers, it is hand finished with paper made from 100% mulberry pulp.